 A lifetime of hard work, saving and smart investing creates a legacy worth preserving for the next generation.

-Using the latest estate planning techniques, we’ll tailor strategies to help you protect and preserve your family’s wealth by maximizing amounts transferred to those you care about most.
+Using the latest financial estate planning techniques, we’ll tailor strategies to help you protect and preserve your family’s wealth by maximizing amounts transferred to those you care about most.

 Many clients create plans and then put them on a shelf.
 However, as your financial status and family dynamics change, not to mention estate and income tax laws, it’s important to review your plan periodically to ensure it still fits your needs

-Whether your goal is to leave your estate to heirs or charity, to minimize taxes or to maximize lifetime giving, we are here to provide clarity and direction.
-We have the knowledge to guide you through all phases of your estate plan to ensure that your wealth is directed as you intend.
+Whether your goal is to leave your financial estate to heirs or charity, to minimize taxes or to maximize lifetime giving, we are here to provide clarity and direction.
+We have the knowledge to guide you through all phases of your financial estate plan to ensure that your wealth is directed as you intend.*

-When it comes to Estate Planning, it’s not about the size of your estate, but the needs of your family.
+When it comes to Financial Estate Planning, it’s not about the size of your estate, but the needs of your family.
 Without the proper provisions in place, you and your heirs may be at the mercy of the state.
-Estate Planning helps you maintain control, and the best time to plan is NOW, before a crisis occurs.
+Financial Estate Planning helps you maintain control, and the best time to plan is NOW, before a crisis occurs.
 We can educate you on the steps to take to protect your wishes while you are still living, and continue protecting them after you have gone.

 It's crucial to correctly state your key designations on all financial accounts to make sure assets pass to your desired beneficiaries at the right time and in a tax-efficient manner.
 Errors and misnamed accounts can have unanticipated consequences, such as: